cville/conduct/README.md

 ### When addressing misconduct

-1. Seek counsel with other organizers.
+1. **Seek counsel** with other organizers.
 Operate on consensus.
 Recuse yourself if you are affected by misconduct.
-2. Review again the "what to do" sections which speak to the parties involved.
+2. **Review again** the "what to do" sections which speak to the parties involved.
 Incorporate these steps into your forthcoming plan.
-3. With fellow organizers, discuss a plan to resolve the issue of misconduct.
+3. With fellow organizers, **discuss a plan** to resolve the issue of misconduct.
 Document details to support the plan.
-4. Carry out that plan.
+4. **Carry out that plan**.
-5. Follow up to ensure that the air is clear for the person affected, the person with whom you provided feedback on the code of conduct, and for the community.
+5. Follow up to **ensure that the air is clear** for the person affected, the person with whom you provided feedback on the code of conduct, and for the community.

 ### When you need to ask someone to leave the community